• Recipes

 • How is Ricotta traditionally made?

-• What is Homemade Ricotta made out of?
+• What's it made out of?

 • Homemade Ricotta made with milk or milk and cream

-• How to make Homemade Ricotta Cheese with milk
+• How to make with milk

-• What kind of milk do I use to make Ricotta
+• What kind of milk do I use

-• How much Ricotta does this recipe yield?
+• How much does this recipe yield?

-• What type of acid is used in making Homemade Ricotta Cheese?
+• What type of acid is used

 • How much acid should I use?